Those Incredible Eggs and Their Egg-cellent Shells

 No content available.

 Let’s talk about eggs—why they’re incredible, the misperceptions, the safety issues, and those amazing eggshells.
 That’s right.
 Don’t throw out the shells!
-Here are a half-dozen “egg-cellent” uses in the home and garden.
+They have at least half a dozen “egg-cellent” uses in the home and garden.

 But before we talk about eggshells, let’s talk about eggs.
-For many years, there were various warnings about eggs and their high cholesterol content.
-Worry no longer.
-Today, we know this is an urban myth from 20th-century medical care.
-According to the Mayo Clinic and researchers, eggs don’t raise cholesterol levels the way other cholesterol-containing foods do.
+For many years, we were warned about eggs and their high cholesterol content.
+But further study by research institutions like the Mayo Clinic has established that, even though eggs contain cholesterol, they don’t raise your body’s cholesterol levels the way other cholesterol-containing foods do.

 Relatively cheap, high in protein and other vital nutrients, eggs offer the family cook unparalleled versatility.
 Fried, boiled, poached, baked, scrambled, soufflĂ©ed, pickled, devilled (try this recipe), meringued—there’s an egg dish for every meal and any special occasion.